Symplectic Neural Flows for Modeling and Discovery: Numerical Experiments

 We now evaluate the impact of the three parameters $N$, $M$, and $\varepsilon$ on the performance of \texttt{SympFlow} and MLP.
 We denote with $\psi:\R\times \R^{2d}\to\R^{2d}$ the extension of the network $\bar{\psi}$ over the real line, defined as in \Cref{eq:longTimeExtension}.
 To quantitatively evaluate the results and compare the models, we consider the average relative error

 over $I=100$ randomly sampled initial conditions in $\Omega$.
-We remark that even though the quantity above is expressed using the exact flow map $\phi_{H,t}$, in practice, we replace it with a reference numerical solution obtained using a Runge--Kutta $(5,4)$ integrator with tight tolerance.
+We remark that even though the quantity above is expressed using the exact flow map $\phi_{H,t}$, in practice, we replace it with a reference numerical solution obtained using a Runge--Kutta $(5,4)$ integrator.
 We also test the average relative Hamiltonian energy variation

 We collect the values of these two metrics in \Cref{fig:relative_results_combined}.
 Each of the three subfigures lets one of the three parameters vary and fixes the other two.
 We now discuss some outcomes from this experimental analysis: \begin{itemize} \item The energy variation for \texttt{SympFlow} is always smaller than for MLP.
-Furthermore, this gap widens as time progresses. \item The relative error at $100\Delta t$ for the two models is comparable in all of the configurations.
+Furthermore, this gap widens as time progresses. \item The relative error for the two models is comparable in many configurations, with \texttt{SympFlow} generally achieving lower errors.
 This is expected for two reasons: \begin{enumerate} \item The simple harmonic oscillator does not have complicated dynamics, so we get accurate results with both models.
-We will later demonstrate how the more complex dynamics of the Hénon--Heiles system posed a significant challenge for the MLP, further highlighting the strengths of \texttt{SympFlow}. \item The fact that \texttt{SympFlow} is symplectic does not ensure improved quantitative long-time behavior, but qualitative.
+We will later demonstrate how the more complex dynamics of the Hénon--Heiles system posed a significant challenge for the MLP, further highlighting the strengths of \texttt{SympFlow}. \item The fact that \texttt{SympFlow} is symplectic does not ensure improved quantitative (long-time) behavior, but qualitative.
 This is also why one would not expect a symplectic time integrator to be more accurate than a classical one.
 However, as for the energy behavior above, the qualitative properties of the produced solutions are considerably improved. \end{enumerate} \item Even in the presence of noise, the \texttt{SympFlow} outperforms MLP.
 This can be seen by looking at the error at time $\Delta t$ for different values of $\varepsilon$ in \Cref{fig:relative_varying_epsilon}.
-The symplectic constraint on \texttt{SympFlow} prevents it from overfitting the data and learning the noise. \item The MLP looks to benefit from additional data much more than \texttt{SympFlow}.
-This can be seen in the relative errors and energy variations as $N$ and $M$ increase.
-This can be interpreted as a consequence of the fact that MLP has no encoded structure, and to infer the correct behavior, it needs a considerable amount of data. \end{itemize}
+The symplectic constraint on \texttt{SympFlow} prevents it from overfitting the data and learning the noise. \item Both models benefit from additional data as $N$ and $M$ increase, with the MLP showing a stronger dependence on data in several settings.
+This can be interpreted as a consequence of the fact that the MLP has no encoded structure, and to infer the correct behavior, it needs a considerable amount of data. \end{itemize}